Why Investors Should Be Wary of Those Who Predict Future Technologies

 Not too long ago, I found myself reading an old science magazine, which included commentary by experts who were heralding technologies which would have a significant impact on their future lives.
 The text was ostentatiously bold, with highlighted quotes which denoted a sense of certainty towards their predictions, and being a bit curious, I diligently studied the manuscript, in hopes of discovering just how many of their forecasts eventually came true.
 Not surprisingly, most of their expectations failed to materialize, but to be fair, some of their soothsaying did actually bear fruit.
 Mechanical beasts of burden did eventually replace their organic equivalents in the production of agriculture, and prosthetics did advance beyond simple wooden attachments, but the certainty of flying cars is yet to arrive, and the tech which was supposed to allow them to colonize the moon in their lifetime, turned out to be more science fiction than (ahem) science fact.

-Now granted, the magazine did predate the Information Age, where access to the Internet provides us with a somewhat predictable roadmap regarding future innovations.
+Now granted, the magazine did predate the Information Age, where life centered around the Internet provides us with a somewhat predictable roadmap regarding future innovations.
 But there was an eerie similarity to statements which are in use by today's prophetic experts, when they describe the upcoming technologies which are supposed to have an equally significant impact on our future selves.
 This week, we'll discuss the dangers which are associated with forecasting future technologies.
 I'll also point out the equally hazardous effects which occurs, when we adjoin such advancements with corporations which are supposedly ideally suited to benefit from their adoption, only to later discover, that the future is a bit further off than we originally imagined.

 One need not go too far back to see the ramifications of incorrectly predicting future technologies.
 Back in the late 90's tech IPO's were all the rage, and we in the investing community were inundated with claims by companies who would transform the way we did just about everything.
 Fast forward to today, and the vast majority of those entities no longer exist.
 Long gone are the hordes of dot com names which came with such applause and fanfare, but in their absence, they did impart upon us some valuable lessons on just how murky the waters of prediction turns out to be.
 An analysis of the past reveals that the path to the future more often zigzags than moves in a straight line.
 A technology which is in use today can spawn a plethora of ideas which, in turn, seed still others, which matriculate into different industries, sectors and products.
 This truth makes it difficult to pinpoint exactly which technologies will ultimately either arrive or survive, and highlights the caution which should be associated with those claiming to be able to inform us of the next generations' winners or losers.